dvidelabs/flatcc/doc/builder.md

 verifying buffers the buffer and size arguments should be used.
 See also `monster_test.c` for an example.

+Note that the size prefix ensures internal alignment but does not guarantee that the next buffer in a file can be appended directly because the next buffers alignment is unknown and becuase it potentially wastes padding bytes.
+The buffer size at offset 0 can increased to the needed alignment as long as endianness is handled and the size of the size field is subtracted, and zeroes are appended as necesary.

 ## Namespaces

 The generated code is typically wrapped in a custom namespace and